pivotal-cf/bosh-concourse-deployments/README.md

 * SSH traffic disabled by default: The SSH port is opened automatically by Concourse tasks to perform deployments and closed after.
 * VMs configured with no public IPs: Only natbox and jumpbox have external IPs.

+In affect what this will deploy is an upgrader concourse which managages a second concourse.
+It will provide jobs to create workers, update the director and concourse version and provide some access security to the second concourse.
+The upgrader concourse can be deployed on Nimbus (/ci/configure-nimbus-core) or on a seperate IAAS (/ci/configure-core and /ci/configure-shared)

 ## Bootstrapping a Concourse Environment

 ### Deploy Upgrader Concourse